 Since all loans must be repaid, students are urged to approach borrowing with extreme caution.
 The Federal Stafford Loan program provides an excellent means of obtaining needed funds for educational expenses, but these funds become a debt which must be included in the borrower’s future financial planning.

 Federal Stafford PLUS Direct Loan Program (PLUS)

 PLUS loans are available to parents of dependent students who are enrolled at least half-time.
 Repayment begins within 60 days of signing a promissory note unless the parent opts to have repayment deferred while the student for whom the parent borrowed is enrolled at least half-time and for an additional six months after that student is no longer enrolled at least half-time.
 Completion of the FAFSA is required before a PLUS loan can be processed.
 Parents will need to complete the Parent PLUS Loan Request Application and the Parent PLUS Master Promissory Note.
 If the parent's credit check is approved, the PLUS loan amount may go up to the student's cost of attendance minus all other financial aid.
-If the credit check is denied, the student will then have the option to recieve an additional unsubsidized loan (up to $2000/semester or $4000/year).
+If the credit check is denied, the student will then have the option to receive an additional unsubsidized loan (up to $2000/semester or $4000/year).